rust-unofficial/patterns/README.md

 ## Contributing

+Contributions are very welcome!

 You should start with [the template](template.md).
 Copy it into the appropriate directory, edit it, and submit a PR.
 You might not want every section, and you might want to add extra sections.

-Correction and elaboration PRs are also very welcome.
+Correction and elaboration PRs are very welcome.